Skip to main content

 Romance gets dismissed as "not serious enough" for book clubs.
 That's wrong.
 The best romance novels explore love, identity, ambition, and what we're willing to sacrifice—all wrapped in stories that actually keep everyone reading.
 These picks will convert the skeptics.

 The best romance books for book clubs pair compelling love stories with discussable depth.
-Top picks: Beach Read (writers swap genres and fall for each other), The Seven Husbands of Evelyn Hugo (glamour with substance), and The Notebook (classic for a reason).
+Top picks: People We Meet on Vacation (friends-to-lovers with emotional stakes), The Seven Husbands of Evelyn Hugo (glamour with substance), and It Ends with Us (love story that tackles difficult truths).

 Beach Read